SOlaCoder005/coca-women-wellness/README.md

 ## 3. Content

-In line with the [‘structure’ and ‘skeleton’ planes]( https://medium.com/designcentered/ux-design-5-planes-method-b1b1d6587c05#:~:text=The%20five%20planes%20%E2%80%94%20strategy%2C%20scope,the%20problem%20as%20a%20whole.) of the 5 Planes of UX Design model.
-The producing the initial wireframes were key to the development of the site’s User Interface (UI).
-Below are links to serval documents that have supported the conceptualisation and implementation of designing the CWW website.
+In line with the [‘structure’ and ‘skeleton’ planes]( https://medium.com/designcentered/ux-design-5-planes-method-b1b1d6587c05#:~:text=The%20five%20planes%20%E2%80%94%20strategy%2C%20scope,the%20problem%20as%20a%20whole.) of the 5 Planes of UX Design model, producing the initial wireframes were key to the development of the site’s User Interface (UI).

+This section outlines several elements  that have supported the conceptualisation and implementation of designing the CWW website.
 The content in this section includes wireframes, mood boards and colour pallets, font selection and logo design.

 ### 3.1.
 Wireframes (Structure and Skeleton)